ajitonelsonn/ajitonelsonn.github.io/README.md

 Simply modify these values to change the color scheme.

-## 📬 Contact

-If you have questions about using this template, please contact:
-- Original creator: Ajito Nelson ([GitHub](https://github.com/ajitonelsonn), [LinkedIn](https://linkedin.com/in/ajitonelson))

 ---

 *Remember to always respect original work and give proper attribution when using templates created by others.*